LunaTheArcticFox/StarDB-for-Java/README.md

 implementation, which results in the hash for every 55 character string to be incorrect.
 This means reading any file from an AssetsDatabase that has a 55 character file path will not work.

-Also, this is not ready for use yet.
-It needs cleaning up before I'll consider it a proper library.
-All the functionality is there, however.